bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 If the RC indicates that it can
-[display a short user-typeable code](#request-interact-usercode) and the AS supports this capability for the RC's request, the AS responds with a "user_code" field.
+[display a short user-typeable code](#request-interact-usercode) and the AS supports this mode for the RC's request, the AS responds with a "user_code" field.
 This field is an object that contains the following members.